“Super Excited! Got my blog up and running in under an hour, created some basic content, and there is already traffic from Quora and Twitter!”

 Melody Lin – Melbourne, Australia

-Here we look at how to create a blog from scratch that will make you passive income online.
+Here we look at How to Make Money From Blogging so you can make passive income online.
 You’re likely visiting this page because you’ve decided you want to start earning money by something that you’re passionate about, while being location independent, and being your own boss.

 Am I right?